K3D-tools/K3D-jupyter/docs/source/user_guide/k3d-panel.rst

 This section lists all the objects within the plot, along with their modifiable attributes.

-A submenu is created for each object using their name, and you can find the related settings in their respective :ref:`API references <api_reference>`.
+A submenu is created for each object using their :ref:`name <object_naming>`, and you can find the related settings in their respective :ref:`API reference <api_reference>`.

 .. image:: assets/k3d_panel_objects.png
    :align: center